 3 Years Old

-We will emphasize the development of all the areas described above by incorporating play, songs, and narrative stories into the instruction.
+We will emphasize the development of all these areas described above by incorporating learning through play, teaching resiliency, and emotional intelligence.

 The entire curriculum is based on the bilingual teaching..

 Learning for children that are four and five years old is more actively elaborate and dynamic!
 Keeping in mind the child’s age, their social skill set, didactic learning ability, and strong language vocabulary, we further challenge their areas of social and cognitive development.